-Eel fishery licences and management areas
+Eel fishery management areas

 Fishery licences and symbols